dpublic/y2038/README.md

 This is a fork of https://github.com/schwern/y2038 that includes a separate postime64.h file that defines convenience functions that are function replaceable to the standard gmtime_r() and localtime_r().

-When they are used instead, they effectively pushes the rollover time from year 2038 to year 2106 by interpreting negative time (pre 1970) as an extension of positive time.
+When they are used instead, they effectively push the rollover time from year 2038 to year 2106 by interpreting negative time (pre 1970) as an extension of positive time.

 The thinking here is that all OS releases will be 64 bit or greater by then.
 (Think about how there is no mainstream 16 bit OS today.)